June-Skeeter/-GEOB270_Lab4_2021S1-/Content/Setup.md

 ## Step 2)

- Open a terminal
-* We're going to open a command terminal and use command line clone the Github workshop's repository.
-* In they Jupyter window, click "New" in the top right and select "Terminal" from the dropdown menu.
+ Open a command terminal.
+In the Jupyter window, click "New" in the top right and select "Terminal" from the dropdown menu.

 ## Step 3)